benediktsommer/smilecar/packages/smilecar-ui/README.md

 # Smilecar-UI

-This UI displays all offerinformation and provides a filter functionality.
+This UI displays all offer information and provides a filter functionality.

 ## Development